ClodaghMurphy/ProgDA_ProjectDec2019/README.md

 Dates: November and December 2019

-• Choose a real-world phenomenon that can be measured and for which you could collect at least one-hundred data points across at least four different variables.
+• Choose a real-world phenomenon that can be measured and for which you could collect at least one-hundred data points across at least four different variables.<br>
-• Investigate the types of variables involved, their likely distributions, and their relationships with each other.
+• Investigate the types of variables involved, their likely distributions, and their relationships with each other.<br>
-• Synthesise/simulate a data set as closely matching their properties as possible.
+• Synthesise/simulate a data set as closely matching their properties as possible.<br>
-• Detail your research and implement the simulation in a Jupyter notebook – the data set itself can simply be displayed in an output cell within the notebook.
+• Detail your research and implement the simulation in a Jupyter notebook – the data set itself can simply be displayed in an output cell within the notebook.<br>

 ## Plan for ProgDA Project based on the marking scheme
 Intial Steps: Creategithub repository, create notebook, prepare project plan.<br>